-F.3.1 CERTIFICATION
+F.2.7

-- (a) Each boom shall have its own identifying number, which may be incorporated with the certification mark. - (b) The official measurer shall certify booms by fixing, signing and dating a certification mark on a side of the boom within 1 metre of the forward end.
+- F.3.1 CERTIFICATION AND IDENTIFICATION - (a) Each boom shall have its own identifying number.
+It shall be moulded, engraved, etched or stamped on a side of the boom within 1 metre of the forward end. - (b) An IFA approved official measurer shall certify booms by fixing, signing and dating a certification mark on a side of the boom within 1 metre of the forward end.

-(c) The certification mark shall be a durable numbered sticker produced under the authority of the IFA, or an official measurer's personal mark.
+(c) The certification mark shall be a durable numbered sticker, or an official measurer's personal mark.